goodcar-rent/goodcar-rent-server/README.md

 # cloud-deploy
-Cloud-deploy app for deploying our site from GitHub on VM in Yandex Cloud.
+Cloud-deploy appOld for deploying our site from GitHub on VM in Yandex Cloud.